Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 a_{dst} \leftarrow a_{tmp}
 $$

-For example, if Porter-Duff \"Src **over** Dst\" blending is enabled (see Section 13.3), the destination alpha and color values are computed as:
+For example, if Porter-Duff ""Src **over** Dst"" blending is enabled (see Section 13.3), the destination alpha and color values are computed as:

 $$
 a_{tmp} = a_{image}*a_{paint}+a_{dst}*(1-a_{image}*a_{paint})